 I’m not going to discuss an ‘experience‘ in a Red Light District because I would never—what…?
 Oh, you lost interest in reading this now?
 Haha!
 Can’t blame you, I did try to mislead you with the title. *pats myself on the back*

-Anyhow, I hope you’d still stick around especially if you’re curious about Amsterdam’s famous and largest Red Light District (RLD) called as De Wallen.
-Up till now, I still remember how surreal it was and I would like to share with you the experience that I had.
+Anyhow, I hope you’d still stick around especially if you’re curious about Amsterdam’s famous and largest Red Light District called De Wallen.
+Besides, up till now, I still remember how surreal it was and I would like to share with you the experience that I had.